 Your pregnancy is the most fragile during the first trimester (12 weeks).
 During this period, a mistake could easily lead to miscarriage.
 In fact, most professional therapists will refuse to give you a prenatal massage if you’re still in the first trimester!

 Past 12 weeks, the foetal position is generally more stable, so it’s safe to do light massages to help blood flow throughout the body and to the foetus.

-We don’t recommend getting a prenatal massage done at home after 31 weeks gestational age, especially if there isn’t someone experienced to help you out.
-As you approach delivery (and becoming a new mum! 🙂 ), certain massage points can trigger contractions.
+We don’t recommend getting a prenatal massage done at home after 31 weeks of gestational age, especially if there isn’t someone experienced to help you out.
+Also, as you approach delivery (and becoming a new Mama! 🙂 ), certain massage points can trigger contractions.
 If you must get a massage, make sure you consult a professional or a doctor first.

 Here’s a simple infographic for you if you don’t want to read too much!

 3 simple steps for a prenatal massage at home